FredHJC/iris_project/README.md

 2. Obtain the ROI by slicing the normalized image to 48 x 512, as defined in paper.
 3. Implement the convolution method on two channels and obtain two filtered images.
 4. Run get_vector() function using the two filtered images from step #3
 5. Obtain the desired feature vector.

 ## IrisMatching
 ### Input
 It inputs trained feature vector and test feature vector
 ### Return
-Returns a dictionary of dataframes in which the key represents the feature number selected in LDA, the value is the entire test dataframe containing reduced features and each class labels from different distance measures.
+Returns dataframes and crr arrays where are crr results from different distance measures and number of features.

 ### Functions
 chunks(lst,n): Yield successive n-sized chunks from lst.